 Write A Story Writing Prompts For Kids

 Using your imagination to write a story is fun and stimulates creative writing.
-These prompts help kids be innovative when writing stories.
+These story starters help younger kids be innovative when writing stories.

-Write a story about a supposedly extinct animal found alive in your backyard.
+Write a story about a supposedly extinct animal found alive outside in your backyard.

 Write a story about your favorite day as the president of…